Xeronema callistemon

 Xeronema callistemon is a species of flowering plant endemic to the Poor Knights Islands and Taranga Island in the north of New Zealand.
-It was discovered in 1924 and has a common name Poor Knights lily.
-The plant is listed as vulnerable in the 1997 IUCN Red List of Plants, but as of October 2010 is not listed in the IUCN Red List of Threatened Species.
+It was discovered in 1924 and is also called raupōtaranga (te reo Māori) or Poor Knights lily.
+The plant is listed as vulnerable in the 1997 IUCN Red List of Plants, but As of April 2026 is not listed in the IUCN Red List of Threatened Species.